Brazzo978/openmptcprouter-vps/README.md

 # OpenMPTCProuter VPS scripts (omr-vps-0.1048-def)

-This is the VPS part of OpenMPTCProuter, with defaults moved to the `Brazzo978` namespace and `repoomr.3klab.com`.
+This is the VPS part of OpenMPTCProuter, with my edits and custom repo and installation file.

 ## Requirements